orionz/judo/README.markdown

         "availability_zone":"us-east-1d"
     }

-Any changes you make to these files does not stick until you've committed them.
+Any changes you make to these files do not stick until you've committed them.
 To commit a group do the following.

     $ judo commit :default